lewmoore/CapitalOnederNode/README.md

 If i had more time on this tech test I would do some more work around the Mongo database.
 I would add the users new ID number to the citizenCollection.
 I would also add some guard conditions around the new citizens being unique, and I would also make the new ID number unique to each citizen.

 I would also refine the AWS environment and the CircleCI build.
 Once I had these in place, they were working fine.
 However, the addition of a local Mongo database made the builds and deployments keep failing.
 Given more time, I would look in to both of those issues.

+I would also add a small amount of styling to the app to make it look a bit more presentable!